carpentries-incubator/fair-explainable-ml/episodes/3-model-eval-and-fairness.md

 ```
 We see that the disparate impact is about 0.48, which means the privileged group has the favorable outcome at about 2x the rate as the unprivileged group does.

-(In this case, the "favorable" outcome is label=1, i.e., high utlization)
+(In this case, the "favorable" outcome is label=1, i.e., high utilization)
 ## Train a model

 We will train a logistic regression classifier.